 How often is the website scanned for cookies?

 When a new website is added to CookieTractor, it is scanned for cookies directly.
-The website is then scanned every 30 days, whereupon an email with the results of the scan is sent to you.
+The website is then scanned every 30 days, whereupon an email with the scan results is sent to you.
 New/deleted cookies are published automatically.

 Can CookieTractor search pages behind a login?

 No. The search for cookies takes place only on public pages.
-If you put more cookies in a logged-in mode, these need to be added manually in the settings tool.
+If you put more cookies in a logged-in mode, these must be manually added in the settings tool.

 Can CookieTractor be used in an internal test environment?